 British Columbia/Alberta Representative

-Dr. Harrison Applin is a Qualipu Mi’kmaq First Nations member, academic, critical care nurse, retired military medic, professional and researcher.
-He specialize in strategic and workforce planning to support Indigenous Peoples health and wellness and comprehensive institutional planning and education spanning across post-secondary institutions, industry, government, and health systems in Canada.
-As the chief academic and operations lead as Dean, Health and Human Services and The Center for Teaching and Learning at Northern Lakes College (NLC), Alberta, he aspires to support competent, motivated, and successful Indigenous and Non-Indigenous student outcomes for a sustainable workforce in rural communities.
+Dr. Harrison Applin is a Qualipu Mi’kmaq First Nations member, academic, critical care nurse, military veteran (Medical Core), professional and researcher.
+He specializes in strategic and workforce planning to support Indigenous Peoples health and wellness and comprehensive institutional planning and education spanning across post-secondary institutions, industry, government, and health systems in Canada.
+As the Director for Nursing Professional Practice in Alberta Health Services, he aspires to support competent nursing professional practice within the province of Alberta.

 North of 60 Representative

 Maani Ulujuk is Esther's Inuk name, she was named after her great great grandmother.
 Naming is very important and used to be ceremonial in her culture.

 She grew up in Arviat, Nunavut and attended high school at the Maani Ulujuk High School in Rankin Inlet and lived in a residence.
 Esther attended Algonquin College in Ottawa, Ontario where she took the Nunavut Sivuniksavut Program and studied Inuit Political History and English.
 Esther attended nursing school in Yellowknife which is affiliated with the University of Victoria, BC in 2006 and worked as a Community Health Nurse in Arviat, Rankin Inlet and as a float nurse for the Kivalliq region.
 She worked in Coral Harbour, Baker Lake, Whale Cove, and Sanikiluaq as well.